Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 Ping has coated the sweet spot with their patented Hydropearl 2.0 finish, helping golfers maintain high performance in wet conditions.
 If you are playing in a relatively wet climate, these golf irons offer better traction on the golf ball at impact than most sets.

-An easy choice for our best all-around iron set, these golf irons offer a vast improvement for mid and high handicappers looking to increase their shot quality through more distance, better accuracy, and greater forgiveness.
+An easy choice for our best all-around iron set, these Ping irons offer a vast improvement for mid and high handicappers looking to increase their shot quality through more distance, better accuracy, and greater forgiveness.

 Check our full Ping G430 Irons Review

-Srixon ZX4 MK II
+Srixon ZX4 MK II Irons

 Best Distance Irons for High Handicappers